rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

   But be mindful that you may be asked to sponsor the project for the personal and private help that you are requesting.
-* If the legitimacy of the activity is deemed suspicious, I may flag it as suspicious, making the issue even easier to detect.
+* If the legitimacy of the activity is deemed suspicious, I may flag it as suspicious, making the issue even more easy to detect.

 Bug reports that violate the above may be discarded.